ARM-software/acle/main/acle.md

 the header <span class="title-ref">\<arm\_fp16.h\></span> may be included directly.

-### 16-bit brain floating-point arithmetic scalar intrinsics
+### Availability of 16-bit brain floating-point arithmetic scalar intrinsics

 The architecture extensions introduced by Armv8.6-A [\[Bfloat16\]](#Bfloat16) provide a set of data processing instructions